aayush06januay06-a11y/Inductionprogramme-/README.md

 Harsimran

-### **First speaker**:-
- About GNDEC’s establishment, achivement, role in society and students life , campus, facilities , etc
+**First speaker**:-About GNDEC’s establishment, achivement, role in society and students life , campus, facilities , etc

-### **Second speaker(Dr Harpreet Kaur mam)**:-
-  Importance of 4 years of college in future life , role of applied science branch as bridge between school academics and college academics
+**Second speaker(Dr Harpreet Kaur mam)**:- Importance of 4 years of college in future life , role of applied science branch as bridge between school academics and college academics

-### **Third speaker(Dr. Akshay Girdhar sir)**
-Importance and role of extracurricular activities in building a well disciplined life ( life beyond engineering)
+**Third speaker(Dr. Akshay Girdhar sir)**:- Importance and role of extracurricular activities in building a well disciplined life ( life beyond engineering)